Skip to main content

 2. Click the [Create security group] button.

-3. In the pop-up, enter private-vm-sg in the security group name.
+3. In the Create security group popup, enter private-vm-sg as the security group name.

-4. Add all of the following rules to the Inbound rules tab and click the [Create] button.
+4. In the Inbound rules tab, add the following rules and click the [Create] button.

 private-vm inbound policyTCP {BASTION_PRIVATE_IP}/32

-- Private IP of tutorial-bastion, check in Virtual Machine > Instance tab
+- Private IP of tutorial-bastion, available in Virtual Machine > Instance menu

 22

-5. Add the following policy to the Outbound Policy tab and click the [Create] button.
+5. In the Outbound rules tab, add the following rules and click the [Create] button.

 private-vm outbound policyALL 0.0.0.0/0 ALL

-Click the [Create instance] button in the Beyond Compute Service > Virtual Machine > Instance tab, and create VM instances to be placed in two availability zones as follows.
+1. Click the [Create instance] button in the Beyond Compute Service > Virtual Machine > Instance menu, and create VM instances in two availability zones as follows.

 Basic information- Name: az-a-vm